LEVERAGING PROGNOSTIC BASELINE VARIABLES TO GAIN PRECISION IN RANDOMIZED TRIALS

 Biostatistics | Statistical Methodology | Statistical Theory

-Colantuoni, Elizabeth and Rosenblum, Michael, "LEVERAGING PROGNOSTIC BASELINE VARIABLES TO GAIN PRECISION IN RANDOMIZED TRIALS" (May 2014).
+Colantuoni, Elizabeth and Rosenblum, Michael, "LEVERAGING PROGNOSTIC BASELINE VARIABLES TO GAIN PRECISION IN RANDOMIZED TRIALS" (February 2015).
 Johns Hopkins University, Dept. of Biostatistics Working Papers.
 Working Paper 263.

 This paper has now been published in Statistics in Medicine

 Herehttp://onlinelibrary.wiley.com/doi/10.1002/sim.6507/abstract is link and link is also below